HL7/fhircast-docs/input/pagecontent/5_glossary.md

 **Context** | a FHIR resource associated with a session which indicates a subject on which applications should synchronize as appropriate to their functionality
-**Current Context** | the context associated with a session that is active at a given time **Hub** | handles subscription requests, session change requests, and distributes events to Subscribers **Session Event** | a user initiated workflow event, communicated to clients, containing the current context **Session Event** | a user initiated workflow event, communicated to Subscribers, containing the current context or shared content
+**Current Context** | the context associated with a session that is active at a given time **Hub** | handles subscription requests, session change requests, and distributes events to Subscribers **Session Event** | a user initiated workflow event, communicated to Subscribers, containing the current context or shared content
 **Subscriber** | an application which subscribes to and requests or receives session events **Topic** | an identifier of a session